krollkim/SmileySolutions/README.md

 ## About

-This portfolio showcases professional work and skills in full-stack web development.
+This website showcases professional work and skills in full-stack web development.
 Built with a focus on performance, accessibility, and modern design aesthetics featuring smooth animations and a premium user experience.

 ## Tech Stack